ZachHandley/AppwriteUtils/README.md

 ### Changelog

+- 0.9.94: Added a bunch of different splitting functions for more fine-grained control and updated how the `trySplitByDifferentSeparators` works to fix the logic.
+Added converters are above.
+Also made it so converters and validation actions can take arrays for the item, because why not.
+- 0.9.93: Moved relationship resolution to the end
 - 0.9.92: forgot I can't use stupid `import something from '@/utils'` in `esbuild`, stupid, I miss Vite :(
 - 0.9.91: Added examples to the example setup with `update` importDef type and photos from URL's
 - 0.9.90: Rewrote the import process entirely to make it more modular and batched